Tourniquet (band): Classic lineup (1987–1993)

 In 1991, Tourniquet abandoned most of its 1980s metal influences and recorded a more modern-sounding album titled Psycho Surgery.
-On the song "Spineless", the band experimented with rap rock in the vein of Anthrax and Faith No More long before the style became popular in the late 1990s.
 Psycho Surgery showcased Kirkpatrick's classical music influences more prominently than Stop the Bleeding, and his background in the pharmaceutical industry became apparent with many of the song's lyrics utilizing medical terminology as metaphors for social/spiritual issues.
 Some critics described it as if "Slayer plays Beethoven in a slightly rewritten way".
 On Psycho Surgery Tourniquet continued to work with producer Bill Metoyer and signed a distribution agreement with Metal Blade Records.
 Metal Blade released Psycho Surgery to a wider general market audience than the band had been able to reach with Stop the Bleeding.
 Intense Records released Psycho Surgery to Christian retail.
 Tourniquet released a home video (VHS) titled Video Biopsy the following year.

 In 1992, Tourniquet released what is considered their most technical and dark album, Pathogenic Ocular Dissonance.
 Vocalist Guy Ritter had grown increasingly dissatisfied with the band's musical direction and didn't care for the more aggressive material the rest of the band was writing.
 He subsequently left the band after the recording of Pathogenic Ocular Dissonance due to these musical differences.
 Upon its release, Pathogenic Ocular Dissonance quickly became one of the most popular of the band's albums among Tourniquet fans.
 It went on to be voted Favorite Album of the 1990s by the readers of HM Magazine.
 As with the previous album, Metal Blade Records released Pathogenic Ocular Dissonance to the general market, with Intense Records marketing it to Christian retail.
 Luke Easter replaced Ritter, joining Tourniquet for the Pathogenic Ocular Dissonance tour.
 Prior to this Tourniquet was scheduled to play the Milwaukee Metalfest in 1993, but professed satanist Glen Benton of Deicide, the festival headliner, refused to play with a Christian band.
 The festival was forced to cancel Tourniquet's performance.
 This brought more publicity and notoriety to Tourniquet.
 That same year, Intense Records released Intense Live Series, Vol. 2, which includes Tourniquet's cover of the Trouble song "The Tempter".
 It was recorded between Ritter's departure and Luke Easter's joining of the band with the melodic vocals being handled by Bloodgood vocalist, Les Carlsen.